Deusdedit of Canterbury

 Deusdedit (died c.
 664) was a medieval Archbishop of Canterbury, the first native-born holder of the see of Canterbury.
 By birth an Anglo-Saxon, he became archbishop in 655 and held the office for more than nine years until his death, probably from plague.
 Deusdedit's successor as archbishop was one of his priests at Canterbury.
-There is some controversy over the exact date of Deusdedit's death, owing to discrepancies in the medieval written work that records his life.
-Little is known about his episcopate, but he was considered to be a saint after his demise.
+There is some controversy over the exact date of Deusdedit's death, owing to discrepancies in the medieval written work recording his life.
+Little is known about his episcopate, but he was considered a saint after his death.
 A saint's life was written after his relics were moved from their original burial place in 1091.